spectrocloud/librarium/content/docs/06-integrations/00-prometheus-operator.md

 * Kubernetes v1.16 or greater.

-* The minimum required size for the Prometheus server is 4 CPU, 8 GB Memory, and 10 GB of Storage.
-We recommend the monitoring stack have 1.5x to 2x the minimum required size - 8 CPU, 16 GB Memory, and 20 GB of Storage.
+* The minimum required size for the Prometheus server is 4 CPU, 8 GB Memory, and 10 GB Storage.
+We recommend the monitoring stack have 1.5x to 2x the minimum required size:

+  Recommended size:
+  - 8 CPU
+  - 16 GB Memory
+  - 20 GB Storage.

   As new clusters with the Prometheus agent are added to your environment, review the resource utilization and consider increasing resources if needed.
-As the Prometheus documentation recommends, each additional agent requires the following resources from the monitoring stack, 0.1 CPU,  250 MiB Memory, and 1 GB storage.
+As the Prometheus documentation recommends, each additional agent requires the following resources from the monitoring stack:

+  Each added agent:
+    - 0.1 CPU
+    - 250 MiB Memory
+    - 1 GB Storage.

   Refer to the [Prometheus Operational aspects](https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects) documentation for additional guidance.

 ## Parameters